madyark/MS1-project/README.md

         1. The images used in this website are always in the foreground, without any text interfering with their appearance.
 Most of the images have rounded corners to provide them with greater aesthetic appearances.

-            The images come at a variety of types, sizes, and positions within their respective pages, but always serve the same purpose: ensure that the viewer gets a pleasurable experience when scrolling through page contents, rather than having to sift through large pieces of text.
+            The images ensure that the viewer gets a pleasurable experience when scrolling through page contents, rather than having to sift through large pieces of text.
 They also allow the viewer to gain perspective into what is the context behind different pieces of text.

              All of the images are responsive.

         2. The videos used in this website solely appear in the 'Help Yourself' page of the website.
 They also have rounded corners for greater aesthetic appearances.

             They are inserted as iframe elements of youtube links, and they allow the viewer to decide when to press play and when to press stop.
-They also have a 'Youtube' button at the bottom-right corner that permits the viewer to watch them on youtube.com.
+Autoplay is turned off as the website allows the viewer to initiate and control such actions.

             All of the videos are responsive.